lileitech/lileitech.github.io/source/news/index.md

 * **[01 Feb, 2022]** Our paper "Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion" has been accepted by JBHI!
 Bravo!
 Congratulation to Wangbin Ding.
 * **[10 Jan, 2022]** Our paper "Medical Image Analysis on Left Atrial LGE MRI for Atrial Fibrillation Studies: A Review" has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang and Prof. Julia A. Schnabel, the editor and the reviewers!
 * **[10 Jan, 2022]** Our paper "AWSnet: An Auto-weighted Supervision Attention Network for Myocardial Scar and Edema Segmentation in Multi-sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA!
 Bravo!
 Congratulation to Kaini Wang and Prof. Xin Yang.
-* **[08 Jan, 2022]** I got the [SJTU 2021 Outstanding Doctoral Graduate Development Scholarship](https://www.gs.sjtu.edu.cn/info/1136/8764.htm)!
-Thanks so much to [Prof. Xiahai Zhuang](https://zmiclab.github.io/zxh/), [Prof. Julia A Schnabel](https://www.kcl.ac.uk/people/julia-a-schnabel), [Prof. Guoyan Zheng](https://imr.sjtu.edu.cn/en/po_facultyv/519.html), and [Prof. Vicente Grau](https://eng.ox.ac.uk/people/vicente-grau-colomer/), who all gave me much support on this application 🌟!
+* **[08 Jan, 2022]** 🌟 I got the [SJTU 2021 Outstanding Doctoral Graduate Development Scholarship](https://www.gs.sjtu.edu.cn/info/1136/8764.htm)!
+Thanks so much to [Prof. Xiahai Zhuang](https://zmiclab.github.io/zxh/), [Prof. Julia A Schnabel](https://www.kcl.ac.uk/people/julia-a-schnabel), [Prof. Guoyan Zheng](https://imr.sjtu.edu.cn/en/po_facultyv/519.html), and [Prof. Vicente Grau](https://eng.ox.ac.uk/people/vicente-grau-colomer/), who all gave me much support on this application!

 ## 2021

 * **[08 Nov, 2021]** Our paper "AtrialJSQnet: A New Framework for Joint Segmentation and Quantification of Left Atrium and Scars Incorporating Spatial and Shape Information" has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang and Prof. Julia A. Schnabel, the editor and the reviewers!
-* **[16 Aug, 2021]** I have jointed the BioMedIA research group of University of Oxford as a Postdoc with Prof. Vicente Grau 🌟!
+* **[16 Aug, 2021]** 🌟 I have jointed the BioMedIA research group of University of Oxford as a Postdoc with Prof. Vicente Grau!
 * **[06 Aug, 2021]** I have reconstructed my personal website!
 * **[12 June, 2021]** Our paper "AtrialGeneral: Domain Generalization for Left Atrial Segmentation of Multi-Center LGE MRIs" has been accepted by MICCAI 2021.
-* **[26 May, 2021]** I have passed my PhD viva!
+* **[26 May, 2021]** 🌟 I have passed my PhD viva!
 My PhD thesis is ["Left Atrial Scar Segmentation and Quantification from Late Gadolinium Enhanced Magnetic Resonance Images"](https://drive.google.com/file/d/18T8i1J-tptPSHxcsVsCE_J6kfDVJizHS/view?usp=sharing).
-Thanks to my super nice supervisor Prof. Xiahai Zhuang and others who helped me during my PhD 🌟.
+Thanks to my super nice supervisor Prof. Xiahai Zhuang and others who helped me during my PhD.

 ## 2020